 Pumpkin Fudge

 I would describe this recipe as a rich, creamy pumpkin pie that melts in your mouth {minus all the baking, of course!}, that you can eat with your fingers.
 You can’t beat that!
-This easy pumpkin fudge whips up in about 15 minutes.
+This easy pumpkin fudge whips up in about 15-20 minutes.
+Make sure to only use canned pumpkin or your fudge will not set up correctly.

 1 1/2 cups sugar